vina2329/RNS-simulation/README.md

 # RNS-simulation
+This is the final course project for Neural Implants and Interfaces (EN 580.742) at Johns Hopkins University

 ### Prerequisites:
 To run the simulation, download the MATLAB mobile app on a mobile device and connect it to the MATLAB Desktop version via MATLAB cloud.
 See below for specific sensor setting instructions for your mobile device.